kabadiavadhoot2610/get-started-python/README.md

 cd get-started-python
   ```

-  Peruse the files in the *get-started-python* directory to familiarize yourself with the contents.
+  Peruse the files in the *get-started-python* directory to familiarize yourself with the contents.  ## Dummy comment

 ## 2. Run the app locally